KaltaRawal/fraud-detection-and-risk-analysis-python-powerbi/README.md

 - <a href="#data-cleaning--preparation">Data Cleaning & Preparation</a>
 - <a href="#exploratory-data-analysis-eda">Exploratory Data Analysis (EDA)</a>
 - <a href="#research-questions--key-findings">Research Questions & Key Findings</a>
+- <a href="#research-questions--key-findings">predictive--modeling</a>
 - <a href="#dashboard">Dashboard</a>
-- <a href="#how-to-run-this-project">How to Run This Project</a>
-- <a href="#final-recommendations">Final Recommendations</a>
 - <a href="#author--contact">Author & Contact</a>

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
-A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.
+Developed a solution for financial fraud detection by analyzing financial transaction data using Exploratory Data Analysis (EDA) and predictive modeling to identify fraudulent activity.
+A Power BI dashboard was also created to visualize key metrics and provide actionable business insights from the findings.
 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

-Effective inventory and sales management are critical in the retail sector.
+Effective fraud detection and risk analysis are critical in the financial sector.
 This project aims to:
-- Identify underperforming brands needing pricing or promotional adjustments
-- Determine vendor contributions to sales and profits
-- Analyze the cost-benefit of bulk purchasing
-- Investigate inventory turnover inefficiencies
-- Statistically validate differences in vendor profitability
+- Quantify financial losses and operational inefficiencies caused by fraud
+- Uncover key indicators of fraudulent activity through comprehensive data analysis
+- Develop a predictive model to proactively identify high-risk transactions
+- Validate the model's business impact by analyzing its precision and recall
+- Communicate actionable insights and a data-driven solution to business stakeholders
 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
-- Summary table created from ingested data and used for analysis
+This project utilizes a synthetic dataset sourced from Kaggle, tailored for financial fraud detection.
+The dataset includes 21 features that simulate key aspects of transaction details and customer behavior, providing a realistic foundation for modeling and analysis.
 ---

 <h2><a class="anchor" id="tools--technologies"></a>Tools & Technologies</h2>

-- SQL (Common Table Expressions, Joins, Filtering)
+- SQLite
-- Python (Pandas, Matplotlib, Seaborn, SciPy)
+- Python (Pandas, Nimpy, Matplotlib, Seaborn, Scikit-learn, SciPy)
 - Power BI (Interactive Visualizations)
 - GitHub